srijanrodo/erdos_ds_project/README.md

     - keras
     - tensorflow

+ Jupyter-notebook (or something compatible) is also necessary to run the notebooks.

 ## Dataset
 The following are some of the key datasets used in our project (taken from the US census database):
     Demographics {population, race and ethnicity, sex and gender, age groups}